serbinaekaterinai/Aircraft-EDA-Project-/README.md

 2. To ensure a smooth and safe expansion, Midwest Jet should acquire additional Airbus or Boeing aircrafts to support increased operations
 3. We propose Midwest Jet launch expansion to the East Coast in late Q1 of 2024, to ensure low severe accident risk as the company weathers initial launch speed bumps

+## Additional Considerations and Next Steps
+   * Consider existing contracts or potential costs/cost savings associated with purchase of aircrafts
+   * Explore overall flight data including daily flight counts, delays, and cancelations per month in assessing launch timeline
+   * Evaluate and select appropriate airports on the East Coast that align with the airline's expansion strategy
+   * Develop detailed operational plans for flight scheduling, aircraft maintenance, ground operations, and logistics at the new East Coast locations , to ensure smooth coordination between existing Midwest operations and the new East Coast operations

+## Additional Materials
+Please review our full analysis in our [Jupyter Notebook](./Aircraft_Accidents_EDA.ipynb) or our [presentation](./Aircraft_EDA_Midwest_Jet_Expansion_Propsal.pdf).

+You can find additional visuals on [this](https://public.tableau.com/app/profile/ekaterina.serbina/viz/ProjectMidwestJet/ProjectMidwestJet?publish=yes) tableau dashboard